-Titan Invest is an automated investment advisor (a robo advisor) that offers everyday consumers the ability to invest like world-class hedge funds.
+Titan Invest is a robo advisor that offers everyday investors the ability to invest like world-class hedge funds.
 While we still use the term “robo advisor” here, they aren’t a typical robo like we’re used to talking about.
 More on that later.

-While Titan Invest (sometimes called Titanvest) is not itself a hedge fund, it offers clients a personalized hedge designed to protect capital in periods of protracted market downturns.
+While Titan Invest (sometimes called Titanvest) is not a hedge fund, it offers clients a personalized hedge designed to protect capital during market downturns.
 In doing so, they aim to replicate the investment strategies of high-quality, long-term focused hedge funds and outperform the overall market return in the long run.

 But the differences don’t just end there.
 Titan Invest has an in-house investment research team working behind the scenes for you.
 At every step of the way, their team of investment professionals provides in-depth videos, deep-dive reports, digestible market updates, podcasts, and more.
-Their goal is to keep you more informed about your investments than any other advisor in the world.
+They aim to keep you more informed about your investments than any other global advisor.

 Titan Invest was launched in early 2018 by Clayton Gardner, Joe Percoco, and Max Bernardy.
 This robo advisor has a low minimum deposit, though the annual fee is higher than average.
 But before we get into the nitty-gritty in this Titan Invest review, let’s talk about hedge funds in general.

-Simply put, hedge funds are an alternative investment aiming to grow your capital while protecting (“hedging”) from significant market declines.
-Hedge funds are investments designed to minimize risk and maximize profits, with particular attention to the part about maximizing profits.
-Although historically hedge funds have been shown to increase profits over the long term, keep in mind there are also some downsides to this style of investing as well.
+A hedge fund is an alternative investment aiming to grow your capital while protecting (“hedging”) from significant market declines.
+Hedge funds are investments designed to minimize risk and maximize profits, with particular attention to maximizing profits.
+Although historically, hedge funds have been shown to increase profits over the long term, keep in mind there are also some downsides to this style of investing.

-Unfortunately, genuine hedge funds are only available to accredited investors, or those who have a net worth exceeding $1 million or assets exceeding $5 million.
+Unfortunately, genuine hedge funds are only available to accredited investors, or those with a net worth exceeding $1 million or assets exceeding $5 million.